flayner2/TaIGa/README.txt

 ## Handling Missing TaxID/Corrected Names:

-TaIGa now has another command line optional argument (flag), the '-c' option.
+TaIGa has a certain command line optional argument (flag), the '-c' option.
 This will disable TaIGa's name correcting function, so TaIGa will search for an organism's TaxID without trying to correct its name.
 Why is this useful?

 First of all, when you run TaIGa for a large list of organisms, there's a good chance you'll get a 'TaIGa_missing' file, probably